Oval Solitaire

 A graceful oval center stone with clean metal, generous light, and a shape that feels romantic without becoming ornate.

-Customize this directionMost jewelers show customers what is already in the case.
-Andrew Gonzalez helps San Diego couples create the ring they keep picturing: the right diamond, the right setting, and CAD when the setting does not exist yet.
+Customize this directionMost jewelers sell whatever is already in the case.
+I’m Andrew Gonzalez.
+I buy and sell diamonds in the trade, and I build San Diego couples the ring they keep picturing: the right stone, the right setting, and CAD only when it earns its place.

 Not inventory.
 Inspiration.

 These are not products in stock and they do not carry fake pricing.
-They are starting points for shape, proportion, setting feel, and the kind of custom decisions Andrew can help refine.
+They are starting points for shape, proportion, setting feel, and the kind of custom decisions I help you refine.

 A graceful oval center stone with clean metal, generous light, and a shape that feels romantic without becoming ornate.